 Time would eventually heal their wounds, and they would come to a grudging acceptance of him.
 Magneto joins the X-Men after being persuaded to give human/mutant co-existence a chance by Professor Xavier.
 This comes at a time when Charles is badly injured in battle and Magneto takes over the reign of his school, teaching young mutants to control their powers and use them for the betterment of both humans and mutants.
 He started teaching the New Mutants and fought alongside the X-men.
 This, at first was very difficult for many of the team-members, since they had done battle against Magneto more then once.

 However, certain events would reverse a great many of those feelings soon.
-The Mutant Massacre occured, in which many of the Morlocks would be killed by the mutant-hunting Marauders.
+The Mutant Massacre occurred, in which many of the Morlocks would be killed by the mutant-hunting Marauders.
 Some months later, during the events of the Fall of the Mutants, Magneto's star pupils, Cypher, was killed by a human.
-This incident and the fact that he could not have protected an inoccent young mutant under his care, started breaking Magneto up.
-At this time, he also lost contact with the X-men when the team went to Australia.
+This incident and the fact that he could not have protected an innocent young mutant under his care, started breaking Magneto up.
+At this time, he also lost contact with the X-Men when the team went to Australia.

 While living in isolation, a group of mutants led by Fabian Cortez calling themselves the Acolytes approached Magneto asking for his leadership.
 Magneto decided that his best course of action would be to create a nation for mutants unto themselves and goes so far as declaring Asteroid M such a nation.
 Magneto even made the move to defend himself against further attacks of the human race by taking up the armed missiles of a Russian submarine he sunk years ago.

 The X-Men responded accordingly by assaulting Magneto and his group of mutants.
-While the X-man Rogue tried to bring peace between the former allies, it ultimately had no effect.
-Magneto turned his back on the X-men for good, feeling they had not only betrayed him in not trusting his judgement, but also betraying their friendship.
+While the X-man Rogue tried to bring peace between the former allies, it ultimately had no effect and he attacked her without remorse.
+Magneto turned his back on the X-Men for good, feeling they had not only betrayed him in not trusting his judgement, but also betraying their friendship.
 The X-men then assaulted the asteroid, with Cortez’ betrayal leading to Magneto’s ultimate defeat.
 Magneto retreated to his back-up space station Avalon where he grew even more bitter then before.
 Erik however soon encountered the X-men once again, during the X-Men’s siege on Avalon.

 During this conflict, Magneto still held back against his former allies, until the X-Man Wolverine attacked him and almost gutted him.
 He then used his powers to rip the adamantium from Wolverine's skeleton, almost killing him.
 An angered and furious Xavier lashed out, wiping Magneto's mind and leaving him in a catatonic state.
 The X-man Colossus turned sides on the X-men and helped Magneto out of Avalon and returned him to a rebuild Astroid M.